 Conclusion – Price Action Trading Skills

-As you can see, a good price trader needs to do different types of analysis.
+As you can see, a good price trader needs to perform different types of analysis.

 - Market bias (Swing pivots and trend lines)

-- Trade entry and risk control (Hold versus fail, buying/selling pressure)
+- Trade entry and risk control (Support and resistance holding versus failing, buying/selling pressure)

-If you want to be a great price action trader, who produces consistent profits without relying on luck, you need to be more skillful than almost all other traders.
-At least better than the 80% that lost the trading game.
+If you want to be a great price action trader, who produces consistent profits, you need to be more skillful than most other traders.
+At least better than the 80% to 95% that lost the trading game.

 It’s not easy, but it’s possible if you’re gritty enough.

 Start with understanding the bigger picture of market bias.
 Know what price is doing now.
-Then, move on to find trade entries and exits.
+Then, naturally, you will find yourself moving on to finding trade entries and exits.

-Most traders start from finding entries, ignoring the market context.
+Most traders start from finding trades entries and ignoring the market context.
 Most traders fail.